pavittr/docker_builder/README.md

 - APPLICATION_NAME: name of the application
 - REGISTRY_URL: registry url set when enabling the Container Service in bluemix
 - VERSION_IMAGES: if set to true, each build will result in a uniquely tagged image.
 If false will only tag image as :latest
-- MAX_IMAGES: maximin number of image versions to store in the registry
+- IMAGE_LIMIT: the maximum number of versions of this image to store in the registry

 ## Output
 The output of the build step will be a new image stored in IBM container registry that is tagged base on the build number and latest